 You can add custom tags to your bug reports right from the dashboard or from the SDK.
 These tags can later be used to filter reports or set custom rules from your dashboard.

-Taking Actions on The Report
+Taking Action on The Report

 Updating and Assigning